SGPMIL: Sparse Gaussian Process Multiple Instance Learning

 \subsection{Ablations}

-We showcase the performance gains achieved by the modifications introduced in our framework, relative to a baseline implementation of sparse Gaussian processes for MIL~\cite{schmidt2023probabilistic}. \Cref{tab:agp_nngp_ablations} showcases the improvement in bag-level performance our contributions have against the vanilla methodology.
+We showcase the performance gains achieved by the modifications introduced in our framework, relative to a baseline implementation of sparse GPs for MIL~\cite{schmidt2023probabilistic}. \Cref{tab:agp_nngp_ablations} presents the improvement in bag-level performance our contributions have against the vanilla methodology.
 The ablations systematically vary four components: attention normalization (implemented via softmax or sigmoid), the mean parameterization in the variational posterior (LM), the use of diagonal covariance (Diag), and the number of inducing points ($N_\mathbf{U}$).
+Analysis on the effect of varying the number of inducing points is provided in supplementary Table~11.

 The first improvement over the vanilla AGP model is achieved by introducing relaxed attention normalization, replacing the softmax constraint $\sum_k A_{s,k} = 1$ with a sigmoid-based expectation constraint $\frac{1}{S} \sum_s A_{s,k} \in [0,1]$.
-This relaxation allows the model to naturally assign high attention to multiple instances with task-relevant characteristics, yielding initial gains in both bag- and instance-level performance.
+This relaxation allows the model to naturally assign high attention to multiple instances with task-relevant characteristics, yielding performance gains in both bag- and instance-level.
 Next, we observe a substantial improvement after introducing a feature-scaling term in the variational mean $\boldsymbol{\mu_X}=\mathbf{W_A}X+\mathbf{b}$, which replaces the constant $\mathbf{\mu_X}=C$ used in AGP.
 This adjustment improves expressiveness and makes optimization over kernel hyperparameters and inducing point locations $\mathbf{Z}$ more effective.
 The combination of relaxed normalization and feature scaling leads to further gains, especially in instance-level accuracy and calibration.